Joe-uwu/Formula-1/README.md

 | spearman | 0.7217 | [0.6688, 0.7741] | -0.0080 | inconclusive |
 | log_loss | 0.1167 | [0.1056, 0.1277] | -1.3255 | improved |
 | brier_score | 0.0349 | [0.0315, 0.0384] | -0.0068 | inconclusive |

-**Caveat on this number (Entry 27, Entry 28):** `circuit_win_rate` is one of this model's twelve features and was 100% null for all 24 of the 2025 holdout races, under defect #4 above.
-The model was trained and evaluated under the same unpatched pipeline throughout, so 0.4792 is still a valid one-shot read on the model that was actually run — but it's a read on a model with a known data gap in one of its twelve features, not a clean number.

 ## Findings